slackapi/java-slack-sdk/docs/content/guides/bolt-basics.md

 App app = new App(appConfig);
 ```

-Make sure if it's safe enough when you turn a built-in middleware off. **We strongly recommend using `RequestVerification` for better security**.
-If you have a proxy that verifies request signature in front of the Bolt app, it's totally fine to disable `RequestVerification` to avoid duplication of work.
-Don't turn it off just for easiness of development.
+Make sure it's safe enough when you turn a built-in middleware off. **We strongly recommend using `RequestVerification` for better security**.
+If you have a proxy that verifies a request signature in front of the Bolt app, you may disable `RequestVerification` to avoid duplication of work.
+Don't turn it off just for ease of development.

 ---
-## Supported Web Frameworks
+## Supported web frameworks

 Refer to the [supported web frameworks page](/guides/supported-web-frameworks) for more details.